bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If this interaction capability is supported for this client and request, the AS returns an app interaction response with an app URL payload {{response-interact-app}}.
+If this interaction capability is supported for this RC and request, the AS returns an app interaction response with an app URL payload {{response-interact-app}}.